EFTEC/CliOne/README.md

 ✅ Arguments & user input

+✅ This library was aimed to (optionally) fallback to user-input if the argument is missing.

 ✅ Colors available

 ✅ The design is mostly fluent (it adjusts to the width of the screen)